General Transfer Balance Cap Increasing from 1 July 2026

 Here’s a summary of key changes to the superannuation pension cap taking effect from 1 July 2026:

-If you’re uncertain about how the upcoming changes to the Transfer Balance Cap could affect your retirement strategy, now’s the time to get expert guidance.
+If you’re uncertain about how the upcoming changes to the Transfer Balance Cap and contributions caps could affect your retirement strategy, now’s the time to get expert guidance.
 Speak with our SMSF Specialists today to discuss your personal circumstances and ensure you’re making the most of the new rules.

 Call us on 1300 363 866 or visit our Contact Us page.